WellsAlexander/PersonalFinanceApp/README.md

-# Personal Finance App - Finchart
+# Personal Finance App - FinChart

 A mobile personal finance tracking application that visualizes your income sources and spending patterns for better money management.

 ## Purpose

-Finchart was created to help those who struggle with money management by providing intuitive visual representations of financial data.
+FinChart was created to help those who struggle with money management by providing intuitive visual representations of financial data.
 By offering clear graphs and easy-to-understand metrics, this mobile application aims to help users:

 - Track where their money is going
 - Identify spending patterns